 Step 2: Back up your Mac

-If you have anything important on your Mac, we’d recommend backing it up to an external drive or cloud storage service.
-Updating to a new and somewhat unstable version of MacOS carries with it some risk of running into problems during the installation process.
-If you’ve backed everything up beforehand, then reverting to the old install is quick and easy.
+If you have anything important on your Mac, we recommend backing it up to an external drive or cloud storage service.
+Updating to a new version carries some risk of running into problems during installation.
+If you already backed everything up, reverting to the old install is quick and easy.

-If you need help backing up your Mac, follow these step-by-step instructions.
+If you need help backing up your Mac, follow our step-by-step instructions published in a separate article.

 Step 3: Open the Mac App Store

-Once the app loads, click the search bar in the top-left corner and type “MacOS Catalina.”
-Press return and click the entry for Catalina to go to its download page.
+Once the store opens, click the search bar in the top-left corner and type “MacOS Catalina.”
+Press return and click the entry for Catalina to load its product page.

 Step 4: Download MacOS Catalina

-When you’re ready, click Get.
-Your Mac will now download the MacOS Catalina installer.
+When you’re ready, click the blue Get button to download the MacOS Catalina installer (8.16GB).
 Depending on your internet connection, this may take a while, so be patient.
-Once it’s finished, the installer will launch automatically.
+Once it’s finished, the installer launches automatically.

 Step 5: Run the installer

-When the installer launches, follow the on-screen prompts to install MacOS Catalina.
-If you’d rather install the new update to a different partition than the default choice, select Show all disks when presented with the option, and then choose the partition you want to install it on before continuing.
+With the installer loaded, follow the on-screen prompts to install MacOS Catalina.
+If you’d rather install the new update to a different partition than the default choice, select Show all disks when presented with the option.
+Choose the target partition before continuing.

 - How to install Windows 10 on a Mac